 It’s not over, even public-private surveillance cooperation sword also lurking in our cyber world, letting many large tech companies collect huge data through their products and services (detailing below).
 A big factor as to why many have internet privacy issues.

 The good news is that we, users also have something to keep these prying eyes away; use a good VPN with some other privacy tools, to put your data back in your control.

-Now, finally, let’s discuss some of the well-known threats that possibly screw-up our data and your virtual identity.
+Now, finally, let's discuss some of the well-known threats that possibly screw-up our data, our computer privacy, software privacy and your virtual identity.

 Threats, Breaking Our Online Security

-Some biggest threats are not only for me or you, it’s also for millions; isn’t strange?
+Some biggest threats of data security and privacy and internet privacy issues are not only for me or you, it’s also for millions; isn’t strange?

-It is, but we have to accept the fact that we are under constant surveillance several ways, including;
+It is, but we have to accept the fact that we are under constant surveillance in several ways that undermine our computer privacy and present us with internet privacy issues, including;

 We all have heard about Fourteen-eyes surveillance, but never have taken it seriously, same is the case with the ten commandments of the cyber World – Edward Snowden revelations.
 Be it widespread intelligence-sharing agreements, NSA’s latest programs, India’s new bill, Fourteen-Eyes Alliance, or China’s latest privacy threats; routing your data within either of these, is unsafe.
 The collected data (both foreign and domestic) is deleted after five years or how long NSA wants.